stephematician/statsnbaR/README.md

 <http://www.github.com/stephematician/statsnbaR/tree/master/data-raw/ADL.yaml>.

 The package is split into player, team and game data.
 All the functions are fully documented, and so details can be found there.

-However for the sake of sales, here's some example code to give you an idea how easy it is to use the package
+For the sake of sales (hah), here's some example code to give you an idea how easy it is to use the package.

+### Demonstration

+A demonstration of the data, which admittedly was rushed together as part of a Coursera, can be found at <https://stephematician.shinyapps.io/nba_cluster>.

 ### Installation